Dialect can also be an advantage

 Dysphonia is not uncommon.
-This is either a too soft, breathy, very weak speech (hypofunctional), or just the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can the pressure with which is spoken, often even see (hyperfunctional);
+This means either too quiet, breathy, very weak speaking (hypofunctional), or exactly the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can use the pressure with which you speak, often even see (hyperfunctional);

 The latter can be heard, for example, by footballers, by teachers, by people who have to communicate in the open, or by people who suddenly have to talk to large groups in a new professional context.

 In extreme cases, the voices are irreparably damaged by the physiologically incorrect use.
 By the way: In the Middle Ages this disease was called "preacher sore throat", today it is a well-known phenomenon in all speaking professions, and this includes consultants.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Book on the topic with discount: This text is also available in book form and you can buy the title here in two languages.
 You can also preview the book first look at and then purchase directly on the book page with a 20 percent member discount.

 German edition: ISBN 9783965962545